 One of the most important functions of the WRB was to streamline the process for sending money overseas for relief purposes.
-In 1943, discussions between the State and Treasury departments about a World Jewish Congress funding proposal had taken months.
-The creation of the WRB meant that similar licenses could instead be issued in a matter of weeks.
+In 1943, discussions between the State and Treasury departments about a World Jewish Congress rescue and relief proposal had taken months.
+The creation of the WRB meant that licenses (official permissions) for similar projects could instead be issued in a matter of weeks.

-The WRB assisted in sending $20,000,000 overseas to fund relief projects, ranging from supplying food packages for concentration camp prisoners to funding underground movements in occupied countries.
-Organizations such as the American Jewish Joint Distribution Committee, the Va'ad ha-Hatsala, and the World Jewish Congress proposed and funded such relief and rescue plans.
-These and many other organizations could now send money overseas to provide on-the-ground aid and assistance.
+The WRB assisted in sending about $12,000,000 overseas to fund relief projects, ranging from supplying food packages for concentration camp prisoners to funding underground movements in occupied countries.
+Organizations like the American Jewish Joint Distribution Committee, the Va'ad ha-Hatsala, and the World Jewish Congress could now send money overseas to provide on-the-ground aid and assistance.

 Intelligence Information and Local Negotiations